sharetribe/flex-docs/src/docs/ftw-configuration/how-to-set-up-currency-in-ftw/index.md

 If you already created listings before changing the currency, listings using old currency will not show the price when a new currency is in use.
-Currently, Flex does not support changing the currency of the listing so the price cannot be edited after the currency used in the application is changed.
+Currently, Sharetribe does not support changing the currency of the listing so the price cannot be edited after the currency used in the application is changed.